-Topics and contexts studied in this course: DVC (Design and Visual Communication) is a creative visual course where students will be using a wide variety of media and presentation techniques on an Architectural design brief.
-Students will engage in developing a concept for the "Dream Home" creative design task, while developing graphic communication skills.
-Freehand drawing is emphasised as a means of helping to solve design problems.
-We utilise 3D modelling software, 3D printing of prototypes and we hand craft model scale miniatures.
+Topics and contexts studied in this course: DVC is a creative visual course where students will be using a variety of media, drawing and presentation techniques on an architectural design brief.
+Students will engage in developing a concept for the architectural design task, while developing graphic communication skills.
+Both freehand drawing and instrumental drawing are emphasised as a means of helping to design and develop solutions to the design briefs.
+We may utilise 3D modelling software and we hand craft model scale miniatures.
 Research skills, initiative, ingenuity and resourcefulness are attributes a student will develop through his work.